 On October 22nd, federal officials with the National Highway Traffic Safety Administration (NHTSA) released a consumer advisory concerning defective airbags.
-According to the advisory, American consumers who own recalled vehicles with defective airbags are urged to “take immediate action” and take their cars or trucks in for service.
+According to the advisory, American consumers who own recalled vehicles with airbag defects are urged to “take immediate action” and take their cars or trucks in for service.

 Is Your Vehicle Affected?

-The NHTSA is urging affected vehicle owners to take immediate action.
-If your vehicle has been recalled – vehicle owners should receive safety recall notifications via mail from manufacturers – you can take it to a local dealer for the necessary service.
+The NHTSA is urging affected owners of vehicles to take immediate action.
+If your vehicle has been recalled – vehicle owners should receive safety recall notifications via mail from vehicle manufacturers – you can take it to a local dealer for the necessary service.
 There should be no cost for this service.

 According to the NHTSA, various models of cars and trucks from the following manufacturers may be affected: